I can't emphasize enough my disdain for automated poker tables - those that take the place of real-life wood and felt games run by a real live dealer.

 I'm just not sure I could put up with a whole new influx of that crap.

-2) No chips to play with.
-Walk into a poker room, and what's the one sound you hear above all others?
+Walk into a poker room and what's the one sound you hear above all others?
 Playing with one's chips is the most common pastime of the idle player.

 The Amazon Room at the Rio is literally a roar of chip-clacking during the WSOP.
 Take away the chips and what are the players supposed to play with?